Tap Water Safe

 Yes!
 The tap water is safe to drink.

-Tap water in Budapest, Hungary is safe to drink and meets EU standards for quality and purity.
+Tap water in Budapest, Hungary is generally considered safe to drink.
+It undergoes regular monitoring and meets EU water quality standards.

 Hungary